sw-yx/fsa-data-structures-checkpoint/README.md

 ### Submitting your Code

-Zip your project directory and email it to the [Fullstack instructors](instructors+assessment@fullstackacademy.com).
+Zip your project directory and email it to the Fullstack instructors at instructors+assessment@fullstackacademy.com.